fweiss/yocto-rpi-vm/README.md

 Run ``source /vagrant/scripts/setup-yocto.sh``

+Building the image will take place in the build directory.
+The sources directory is only used to update the yocto tool chain.

 ## Building the image
 Before building the image with the "bitbake" command, check the build parameters.

-- conf/bblayers.conf - specifies the modules that will go into the image
+- build/conf/bblayers.conf - specifies the modules that will go into the image
-- conf/local.conf - has the desired machine, e.g. "raspberrypi0"
+- buikd/conf/local.conf - has the desired machine, e.g. "raspberrypi0"

 The conf/local.conf file should have: